mstocco/mariostoc.co/content/traininglog/20210321-ironman2021-23weeksout.md

 ### NOTES
 Total Time: **50 minutes** &nbsp; Distance: **2050m**

 No formal walk today as work went longer, through to 5pm this afternoon.
+I did get a project at work over a technical hurdle that has been present for months.
+I just needed permission to work on the task (though I don't think I even got that today).

 My back felt good today.
 <!---->